Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-03-04-challenges-of-internal-documentation.md

 Starting a new Google Doc or a wiki page is cheap and easy.
 There is almost no upfront cost except the time a person is willing to spend writing it.
 If I look for documentation but can't find it, my instinct is to fill the gap.
 Of course, all I really know is that I couldn't find a particular document.
 See challenge #1.
 If the documentation already exists, then I have only duplicated the information.
 I freely admit I have done this many times.

-If I look for documentation and _can_ find it, that is not necessarily a happy outcome.
-I might need to “fix” the document.
+If I look for documentation and _can_ find it, I might need to “fix” the document.
 Often, the information is out-of-date.
 Sometimes, the document is poorly organised.
 Occasionally, the owner of the document is now in a different department.
 Instead of fixing the existing document, it is more convenient for me to start afresh.
 I ashamedly admit I have done this many times.

 ## Challenge #3: Documentation is Hard to Write